-As one of the most popular breeds of guinea pig, the American guinea pig is a staple for any guinea pig owner.
+As one of the most popular breeds of guinea pig, the American guinea pig or English guinea pig is a staple for any guinea pig owner.

 While they may not be as majestic or elegant as some long-haired breeds due to their short coats, they’re adorable in their own right.

-Since then, I’ve owned a lot of other guinea pig breeds, but I have a soft spot for American cavy because of their friendly and gentle nature.
+Since then, I’ve owned a lot of other guinea pig breeds, but I have a soft spot for the American guinea pig because of their friendly and gentle nature.

 So, if you’re thinking of owning the lovely American guinea pig, then read on!
 I’ll be sharing my tips and advice on keeping this breed, including feeding, habitat, and grooming.

-It’s thought that they were first domesticated in Ecuador, Bolivia, Andes, and Peru around 5000 BCE.
+It’s thought that they were first domesticated around 5000 BC in Ecuador, Bolivia, Andes, and Peru.

 Guinea pigs were first brought over to Europe around the mid to late 1500s, before eventually arriving in the United States also around this period.